 Remote or split rendering for gaming applications, such as rendering of 360-degree video tiles in the cloud and transmitting the images to device, is already a well-known concept.

-Media Codecs, such as Versatile video coding (VCC), are commonly available and considered for the compression of uplink and downlink images.
+Media Codecs, such as versatile video coding, are commonly available and considered for the compression of uplink and downlink images.

 In TS 22.156 [28] Mobile Metaverse services requirement for association and coordination for objects related to a session.